 Other than lane splitting, another term that comes to light is lane filtering.
 Both lane filtering and splitting might seem similar, but they are different.

-The American Motorcyclist Association defines lane filtering.
-Lane filtering “refers to riding a motorcycle between stopped motor vehicles to the front of the pack, typically at a signalized intersection.”
+There are key differences between lane splitting and lane filtering.
+The American Motorcyclist Association breaks down the definition of lane splitting by describing the act as “riding a motorcycle between stopped motor vehicles to the front of the pack, typically at a signalized intersection.”

 By contrast, lane filtering involves a motorcycle riding between two stationary or slowly moving vehicles rather than between two lanes of moving traffic going in the same direction.
 In the United States, lane splitting and filtering aren’t legal in all states but a select few.